afs202005277/InfinityAuctions/pa.md

 ### 9. Implementation Details

 #### 9.1.
 Libraries Used
-This project was implemented without the usage of any additional libraries or frameworks, besides the ones already specified in the [Computational Resources](https://docs.google.com/document/d/e/2PACX-1vQF1K-fObIOlwh8gLK-NthG6pHMN0fZRYG_RrQ-VUUaDH0gKi0YMH_-jIm-1vmslfRATS47GqaY_DvH/pub) artifact.
+This project was implemented using just one library besides the ones already specified in the [Computational Resources](https://docs.google.com/document/d/e/2PACX-1vQF1K-fObIOlwh8gLK-NthG6pHMN0fZRYG_RrQ-VUUaDH0gKi0YMH_-jIm-1vmslfRATS47GqaY_DvH/pub) artifact: Font Awesome.
+This library was used to add some icons to the checkout and checkout_success pages.

 #### 9.2 User Stories